mochi/mochikit/doc/rst/MochiKit/Signal.rst

 by the Signal mechanism until it is disconnected via :mochiref:`disconnect()` or :mochiref:`disconnectAll()`.

 Signal does not leak.
-It registers an 'onunload' event that disconnects all objects on the page when the browser leaves the page.
+It registers an ``onunload`` event that disconnects all objects on the page when the browser leaves the page.
 However, memory usage will grow during the page view for every connection made until it is disconnected.
 Even if the DOM object is removed from the document, it will still be referenced by Signal until it is explicitly disconnected.

-In order to conserve memory during the page view, you should ensure to use :mochiref:`disconnectAll()` any DOM elements that are about to be removed from the document.
+In order to conserve memory during the page view, :mochiref:`disconnectAll()` any DOM elements that are about to be removed from the document.

 Using Signal for non-DOM objects